Third Avenue–149th Street station: History

-An entrance to the station, as seen from street level.

-The station opened on July 10, 1905, along with the 149th Street–Grand Concourse station and the connection with the IRT Lenox Avenue Line in Manhattan.
+The station opened on July 10, 1905, along with the 149th Street–Hostos station and the connection with the IRT Lenox Avenue Line in Manhattan.
 Free transfers were provided between the subway and the existing 149th Street elevated station of the IRT Third Avenue Line, which opened in 1887.
 The convergence of the two rapid transit lines, the surface trolley lines along Third Avenue and 149th Street, and the ensuing commercial development led to the coining of the name "the Hub" for the intersection in the early 20th century.

 The city government took over the IRT's operations on June 12, 1940.
 Following the closure of the Third Avenue elevated in 1973, free paper transfers were provided between the subway and the Bx55 limited-stop bus, which replaced the elevated.
 However, scalpers would often resell these transfers for 50 cents.
 Because of the unique transfer, the station was one of the first to test the MetroCard system in the early 1990s, and the paper transfers were finally scrapped in 1997 with the wider rollout of the MetroCard.

 In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.

 In 1996, ceramic mosaics by Jose Ortega were installed at the station, as part of the MTA's Arts for Transit program.
 The MTA announced in 2025 that a customer service center would open at the station.